 - Understand and save visitor preferences for future visits

 Do Not Track (DNT) is a privacy preference users can set if they do not want web services to collect information about their online activity.
 However, there is currently no universal standard for sending and receiving DNT signals.
 Due to this lack of universal standard, it would be impossible for us to promise that we comply with all known and unknown DNT standards.

 Therefore, we do not respond to DNT signals or other mechanisms that provide a choice regarding the collection of personally identifiable information about activities over time and across different Web sites or online services.
 If a universal standard for DNT becomes available we may revisit our DNT Policy.

 Third-party disclosure of the information that we collect

 We do not sell or otherwise trade the Private Information that we collect from our site visitors at any point or under any circumstance.
 We do, on occasion share that information with business partners to ensure an ability to consistently provide service, or with government and other agencies where required by law.

-For visitors from the European Union, please see our Record of Processing.
+For visitors from California, please see our Privacy Notice.

 Terms and Conditions (including Consent)